-The 3 days of forest birding start early from Nairobi driving through Thika and Muranga, arriving at Castle Forest Lodge (Mount Kenya) around 0900hrs check-in, and later birding in the lodge’s compound until lunch.
+The 3-day of forest birding starts early from Nairobi at 6 am in the morning, driving through Thika and Muranga, arriving at Castle Forest Lodge (Mount Kenya) around 0900hrs check-in, and later birding in the lodge’s compound until lunch.
 After lunch we shall continue further, walking deep in the forest birding and looking for more bird species and forest specialists,

-On this day the forest birding will commence early in the morning, we shall follow the established nature trail to look for bird species that we need or missed on our previous walk, we will rely more on bird calls because forest birds tend to be shy and skulking.
-Grey, Chestnut-throated, Black-throated, and Black Collared Apalises will be heard calling in intervals, other interesting birds to see on the trails includes the Kandt’s and Yellow-bellied Waxbills, Mountain Yellow Warbler, and Moustached Tinkerbird will also heard calling high up in the tree canopy.
+On this day the forest birding will commence early in the morning, We shall follow the established nature trail to look for bird species that we may need or missed on our previous walk, relying more on bird calls because forest birds tend to be shy and skulking.
+Grey, Chestnut-throated, Black-throated, and Black Collared Apalises will be heard calling in intervals, other interesting birds to see on the trails includes the Kandt’s and Yellow-bellied Waxbills, Mountain Yellow Warbler, and Moustached Tinkerbird will also be heard calling high up in the tree canopy.
 After lunch, the tour will proceed to Nyeri to look for the Cape Eagle Owl and the endemic Hinde’s Babbler.
-Birding here entails walking on private farms, a local community guide will accompany the group, and the guide is knowledgeable about the sites where the birds roosts and feed
+Birding here entails walking on private farms, a local community guide will accompany the group, and the guide is knowledgeable about the sites where the birds roost and feed

 We shall exit through Mutubio Gate, driving down to Ndunyu Njeru town, to Kinangop Plateau, in search of another endemic Sharpe’s Longclaw, Long-tailed Widowbird, Jackson’s Widowbird, African Snipe, Lesser Jacana, and many more.

 On the first and second days walking on foot will be involved, so having comfy walking shoes with a firm grip is recommended